 Once you are satisfied with your progress, you can return the plants to the flowering stage light cycle and treat them as you normally would.

 I would recommend you only regenerate the same plants once.
-Each time you try it, the plants are in a little worse shape and their soil gets in a little worse shape than the time before.
+Each time you try it, the plants are in a little worse shape and their soil ends up in worse shape than the time before.
+It becomes more and more difficult to overcome these negative factors, and at some point it becomes impossible to win this battle.
+It is better to preserve your quality, count your blessings, and chop 'm down once they've been regenerated once.

 Check out the Hydroponic Gardening Page